Rock Paper Scissors

-Rock-paper-scissors game, as it's known at casinos operating on the Playtech network has one aim; beating the computer or casino for a settled amount bet.
+Rock-paper-scissors game, as it's known at casinos operating on the Playtech network, has one aim and it is beating the computer or casino for a settled amount bet.

 The player may also bet that they can beat their scissors, paper, stone opponent in a back to back heads up series of two, three or even four games straight.
 But, he must win each one to win the moolah!
 There are no second chances.
-And bear in mind that the World Record holder for this game scored only 98 correct guesses we reckon that scoring four straight wins against an RNG are pretty slim especially for multi-stage bets draws count as losses.
+And bear in mind that although the World Record holder for this game scored 98 correct guesses, we reckon that scoring four straight wins against an RNG are pretty slim, especially for multi-stage bets draws count as losses.
 But hey, it's got to still be worth a punt every now and again, right?

 As you can see, we always bet on the two games in a row option.
 The odds are still 1 in 9 like the single hand show, but the payout is 8.7 times your stake.

 We just have to add a bit of rock paper scissors trivia here!
 And it's a fact that can give you an edge when playing it.
 The New Scientist magazine reported that the way to win this game is to always start with scissors because the rock has been psychologically proven to be the most popular of the three shows.
 This, in turn, means that your competitor is likely to go with paper, which means your scissors show wins.